How Do You Talk to an Angel

 In 1993, the song was nominated for an Emmy Award for "Outstanding Individual Achievement in Music and Lyrics".
 The Emmy went to the song "Sorry I Asked" by Kander and Ebb from Liza Minnelli Live from Radio City Music Hall.
-No follow-up singles under The Heights name were ever released.
+No follow-up singles under The Heights name were ever commercially released.
+Promo CDs were issued to radio for a follow-up "I'm Still On Your Side", but there was no commercial issue for this track as a single.

 Walters, the lead singer on the single and the lead actor on the show, later had a number-16 Hot 100 hit with his single "Hold On" in 1994.
 It was his only subsequent chart appearance.